 The LADO is involved in the initial phase of the allegation through to the conclusion of the case and will provide advice and guidance to Senior Managers on the progress of cases to ensure they are resolved as quickly as possible.
 In addition, the LADO will help co-ordinate information sharing with the right people.
 They will also monitor and track any investigation with the expectation that it is resolved as quickly as possible.

-The Local Authority Designated Officer (LADO) service in Cumberland and Westmorland & Furness Unitary Authorities is currently hosted by Cumberland Council.
+The Local Authority Designated Officer (LADO) is located within Children and Families Services in both Cumberland and Westmorland and Furness Local Authorities.
 If you have concerns regarding an adult who works with a child then this should be reported to the LADO within one working day of the concern being identified.
-For advice please e mail or phone the LADO office.
+For advice please email or telephone the LADO office.
 To submit a referral to LADO please use the notification form link below.

 LADO Position of Trust Referral